IsaacB32/CPSC408-FINAL/README.md

 $conn = new mysqli("localhost", "root", "CPSC408!", "CatanTest");
 //$conn = new mysqli(<host_name>, <username>, <password>, <database_schema_name>);
 ```
-you also must change this in line
+you also must change the same statement on line 8 of the `app_player.php` file.

 If `mysqli` cannot be found you might be missing some requirements, google to fix.

 ### Requirements
 - [X] 1.
 Print/display records from your database/tables.
 - [X] 2.
 Query for data/results with various parameters/filters
-- [ ] 3.
+- [X] 3.
 Create a new record
 - [ ] 4.
 Delete records (soft delete function would be ideal)
-- [ ] 5.
+- [X] 5.
 Update records
 - [ ] 6.
 Make use of transactions (commit & rollback)
-- [ ] 7.
+- [X] 7.
 Generate reports that can be exported (excel or csv format)
 - [X] 8.
 One query must perform an aggregation/group-by clause
 - [ ] 9.
 One query must contain a subquery.
 - [ ] 10.
 Two queries must involve joins across at least 3 tables